Can I transfer Windows 7 from one computer to another?

 - Type dism /Capture-Image /ImageFile:D:\Images\win7.wim /CaptureDir:C:\ /Name:win7 and press Enter to capture the Windows partition (C drive).

 ● “D:” is the drive letter of the USB drive you just connected.
-To figure out the drive letter, you can run the command diskpart > list volume > exit before Step 2.4.
-You may get indication from the disk type and size.
+To figure out the drive letter, you can run the command diskpart > list volume > exit before running the DISM command.
+You may get an indication from the disk type and size.

 ● There may be Windows, system, and recovery partitions on your PC.
 If you are not sure whether to capture them all, check it out here.